 And specifically within the context of this review, a "consumer" w.r.t.
 WHOIS data and WHOIS Service may mean:

-* Any consumer that acts as a Producer of WHOIS data (see above), Maintainer of WHOIS data and Provider of WHOIS Service (e.g. Registrars), and User of WHOIS data (e.g. individuals, commercial or non-commercial entities who legitimately query the WHOIS data.).
+* Any consumer that acts as a Producer of WHOIS data (see above), Maintainer of WHOIS data and provider of WHOIS Service (e.g. Registrars), or User of WHOIS data (e.g. individuals, commercial or non-commercial entities who legitimately query the WHOIS data.).

 Feedback request from community